Fair Trade and Gender Equity

 Our Approach to Gender

 To achieve a future where women and men have equal opportunities and are equally empowered, it is first necessary to promote gender equity, or fair treatment, which levels the playing field so that men and women have equal ease of access to resources and opportunities.
-Fair Trade USA’s approach to gender is three-pronged: 1) create a safe space for women, 2) focus on empowering women, and 3) recognize gender equality as a means of driving broader impact goals.
+Fair Trade USA’s approach to gender equality and equity is three-pronged: 1) create a safe space for women, 2) focus on empowering women, and 3) recognize gender equality as a means of driving broader impact goals.

 Creating a Safe Space for Women

-Fair Trade Certified™ Standards support the creation of a safe space for women.
-Fair Trade Standards:
+Fair Trade Certified™ standards support the creation of a safe space for women.
+Fair Trade standards:

-• Prohibit sexual harassment, abuse, and forced pregnancy testing and/or contraception.
+- Prohibit sexual harassment, abuse, and forced pregnancy testing and/or contraception.

-• Prohibit discrimination in the workplace in hiring, wages, promotion, and access to training as well as discrimination against female small producers in areas such as prices, membership, and access to cooperatives’ services.
+- Prohibit discrimination in the workplace in hiring, wages, promotion, and access to training as well as discrimination against female small producers in areas such as prices, membership, and access to cooperatives’ services.

-• Recognize protections and needs specific to women, such as working conditions while pregnant, maternity leave, and breastfeeding breaks as well as access to feminine hygiene products at fair prices.
+- Recognize protections and needs specific to women, such as working conditions while pregnant, maternity leave, and breastfeeding breaks as well as access to feminine hygiene products at fair prices.

-• Require grievance systems and policies to be in place to enable all individuals to report incidents and concerns, and for these grievances to be reviewed and responded to in an appropriate manner.
+- Require grievance systems and policies to be in place to enable all individuals to report incidents and concerns, and for these grievances to be reviewed and responded to in an appropriate manner.

 Empowering Women